akurczyk/yeelight_cli/README.md

 Usage:
 ------
-* `yeelight temperature <Light bulb IP address> <Light temperature in Kelvins 1700-6500> <Brightness 0-100>` - this turns on the light bulb, switches it to white color mode and sets the desired color temperature and brightnes,
+* `yeelight temperature <Light bulb IP address> <Light temperature in Kelvins 1700-6500> <Brightness 0-100>` - this command turns on the light bulb, switches it to white color mode and sets the desired color temperature and brightnes,
-* `yeelight rgb <Light bulb IP address> <Red value 0-255> <Green value 0-255> <Blue value 0-255> <Brightness 0-100>` - this turns on the light bulb, switches it to RGB/HSV color mode and sets the desired color and brightnes,
+* `yeelight rgb <Light bulb IP address> <Red value 0-255> <Green value 0-255> <Blue value 0-255> <Brightness 0-100>` - this command turns on the light bulb, switches it to RGB/HSV color mode and sets the desired color and brightnes,
-* `yeelight hsv <Light bulb IP address> <Hue 0-359> <Saturation 0-100> <Brightness/Value 0-100>` - this turns on the light bulb, switches it to RGB/HSV color mode and sets the desired color and brightnes,
+* `yeelight hsv <Light bulb IP address> <Hue 0-359> <Saturation 0-100> <Brightness/Value 0-100>` - this command turns on the light bulb, switches it to RGB/HSV color mode and sets the desired color and brightnes,
-* `yeelight off <Light bulb IP address>` - this turns off the light bulb,
+* `yeelight off <Light bulb IP address>` - this command turns off the light bulb,
-* `yeelight help` - displays help.
+* `yeelight help` - this command just displays help and exits.

 Protocol details can be found here: https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf